No need to break the bank to fulfil your Nat Geo safari dreams.

 By 10AM the next day, we left Amboseli National Park for Nairoibi.
 What made things better was that my street smart guide managed to hook me up with another vehicle heading to Lake Naivasha when he learnt that I was going there next.
 While I did have to tip the new driver KES1,000, this was a lot faster and more convenient!

-If you’re planning a safari in Kenya, do check out Alexandra Africa Safaris.
+If you’re planning a safari in Kenya, do check out Alexander Africa Safaris.